 - Booster Gold was told by Superman that he couldn't handle wearing a cape.

-- Quantum.
+- Quantum wears a cape.
 Woody thinks they're stupid.

 - Orient Men, as part of his origins as a parody superhero.